Tribulus terrestris: Fruit

 After the flower blooms, a fruit develops that easily falls apart into five burs.
 The burs are hard and bear two to four sharp spines, 10 mm long and 4-6 mm broad point-to-point.
 These burs strikingly resemble goats' or bulls' heads, characteristics which give the bur its common names in some regions.
 The "horns" are sharp enough to puncture bicycle tires and other air-filled tires.
 They can also cause painful injury to bare feet and can injure the mouths of livestock grazing on the plant.

 Within each bur, seeds are stacked on top of each other, separated by a hard membrane.
 As an adaptation to dry climates, the largest seed germinates first, while the others may wait until more moisture is available before germinating.
 The bur spines point upward, where they stick into feet and fur of animals, serving the purpose of seed dispersal.
 This causes damage to domesticated livestock and degrades wool.

 Range and habitat

 T. terrestris is now widespread throughout the world from latitudes 35°S to 47°N. It is distributed across warm temperate and tropical regions of southern Europe, southern Asia, throughout Africa, New Zealand, and Australia.
 It is also present across southern North America and in Central and South America.
 Over the 20th century, it appeared in California and became distributed northward, eventually appearing in British Columbia, Canada where it is classified as a noxious weed.

-A network of fine rootlets arise from the taproot allow the plant to survive in arid conditions.
+A network of fine rootlets arising from the taproot allow the plant to survive in arid conditions.
 It grows in almost any soil, but thrives in dry, loose, sandy soils, and even in sand or in deserts.
 It can prosper in heavier soils, especially if fertile or moist, and on compacted soils along roadsides.